Kapyjengi/WalkInEvents/README.md

 Youll find our data-fetch functions in the Services-folder.
 For changing the url you'll also need to edit "proxy"-field in package.json.

 ## Project group
-This project was part of Software Project II -course in Haaga-Helia University of Applied Sciences.

 - [Anton Javits](https://github.com/AntonJavits)
 - [Petja Koivu](https://github.com/bgh312)